camrail/camrco/content/projects/application-document-generator/index.md

 ---
 title: Lending Contract Generator
-date: 2020-07-18
+date: 2020-09-05
-description: 'Xero sync for invoice financing'
+description: 'New loan contract and other artifact generation.'
 ---
 In highly regulated industries many processes are still "paper-based" even if they are digitally delivered.
 That means that even though the document might go back and forth via email, it still needs to be edited, reviewed, generated